 Duke’s Camp: Our full report

-With its 8 tented chalets raised on wooden decks and nestled among mature ebony and leadwood trees, Duke's aims to blend into the landscape.
-Whether in doubles, twins or the family tent – two en-suite rooms with a lounge in between – guests will find rooms redolent of old-style safaris with many a quirky twist.
+With its 8 tented chalets raised on wooden decks and nestled among mature ebony and leadwood trees, Duke's blends beautifully with the landscape.
+Whether in doubles, twins or the family tent (two en-suite rooms, separated by a shared lounge and set on one raised deck with a plunge pool) guests will find rooms evocative of safaris from a bygone era, created with a clever eye for detail.

-The same style permeates the main area, where you can cosy down at low tables in the tea tent, or relax in the more traditional lounge with a view out onto the channel and the plains beyond.
+The same style pervades the open fronted main area, where you can cosy down at low tables on large cushions in the tea tent, or relax in the more traditional lounge with a view out onto the channel and the plains beyond.
 In keeping with safari tradition, meals are served at one long table, either outside under the trees or in the dining area.
-Either way, polished crystal and antique cutlery are the order of the day; dining is taken seriously here.
+Either way, polished crystal and antique cutlery clink over delicious fare.

-Wildlife watching can continue around the pool, while as night falls the firepit comes into its own to chat over the day's adventures.
-On our recent visit in January 2024, we particularly enjoyed seeing a pair of Pel’s fishing owls roost within the camp’s African ebony (jackalberry) trees.
+Wildlife watching can continue from around the pool, while as night falls the firepit comes into its own to chat over the day's adventures.
+On one recent visit, we particularly enjoyed seeing a pair of Pel's fishing owls roost within the camp's African ebony (jackalberry) trees.

 During the daytime, adventures are plenty.
 Game drives top the list of activities, exploring this exceptional wilderness area in 4WD vehicles in search of wildlife that ranges from sitatunga and elephant to lion, leopard and wild dog – and bird species in the hundreds.

-Water levels permitting, glide almost silently along the channels or try your hand at fishing (excluding January to March).
-Walking safaris are a further option.
+Water levels permitting, glide almost silently along the channels by mokoro, or explore further by motorboat - perhaps try your hand at fishing (excluding January to March, which is the breeding season).
 Or, at extra cost, consider a helicopter trip, either to view the surrounding area or to the Tsodilo Hills.
-And in case you need a little more adventure, there's the possibility of spending a night under the stars on a separate island.
+And in case you need a little more adventure, there's the possibility of spending a night under the stars on a small, private island.

 Geographics